-If the same method is loaded in online and offline ChemStation, you can only edit the method offline during the sequence run.
-Method editing in the offline ChemStation is not possible if the online ChemStation is idle.
+If the same master method is loaded in online and offline ChemStation of the same instrument, you can only edit the method in the online ChemStation.

 Administrating Methods

 Methods Tree in ChemStation Explorer

 The Methods Tree in the ChemStation Explorer is divided into two parts.
 The upper part shows the methods contained in the currently loaded result set.
 The lower part shows the methods in the master method directories, which you configure in the Preferences dialog.